Liphium/website/content/en/_index.md

   title: "Decentralized chatting & sharing for "
   title2: "everyone"
   title3: "."
   description: "Liphium is an open-source decentralized messaging app where you can communicate with anyone without connecting to a central managed server.
-We give you this power while not compromising on features and safety while even having things no other messenger can do."
+We give you this power while not compromising on features and safety and even having things no other messenger can do."
 features:
   - heading: Completely decentralized
     icon: public